yngvem/parallelising-python/README.md

 3. With Numba
 4. With Cython

 These methods range in complexity from easiest to most difficult.

+After discussing Cython, there is a short example with Numba vectorize, which can be used for functions that should be applied element-wise on numerical NumPy arrays.

 ## Parallel code with NumPy